This post may contain affiliate links. Please read my disclosure policy.

 You’ll think there’s too much liquid, even after you pull it from the oven, but patience is a virtue here.
 As it cools, the rice (I used jasmine) continues to soak up the milk and plump (swell).
 It will end up creamy and comforting, the rice tender, but not falling part.
 The vanilla bean adds such an amazing floral essence that I just can’t get enough of when matched with milky dairy.

-And the saucy tart cherries.… simmered with honey and black peppercorns, reminds me of a jammy ice cream topping, but purely fruit and not so sugary.
+These saucy tart cherries!
+Simmered with honey and black peppercorns, reminds me of a jammy ice cream topping, but purely fruit and not so sugary.
 They elevate this cozy pan into some kind of wholesome harmony, especially as a holiday dessert with its festive red.

 And actually, having it be the last thing of the day could potentially help you get some better zzzzzz’s.
 Research shows that Montmorency tart cherries (these were frozen after being picked this summer from a family farm in Michigan) may help improve the quality and duration of sleep, reduce the severity of insomnia and increase overall sleep efficiency.
 And I like good sleep. :) They’re also one of the few food sources of melatonin, which I know many people take in supplement form.